EIRTeam/eirteam-docs/documentation/swansong/swansong_pitch.rst

 A walkthrough of an example game session follows:

 After starting the game, the player is faced with a series of options, such as continuing their already saved game, starting a new one, changing the settings and exiting the game.
-After continuing with their mid-game save file the player is dropped off at the *Homestead*, where they can check their progress, chat with other SoP members or start missions.
+After continuing with their mid-game save file the player is dropped off at the *Homestead*, where they can check their progress, chat with other SoL members or start missions.

 Once the player choses a mission he will be informed of the location, the conditions and the mission objective(s).
 The player then choses his equipment and starts the mission.